-Whether it is walking away from an addiction or a habit, something in your chest just feels colossally wrong and the more you tell yourself to walk away from it, the more your subconscious encourages you to give it one more chance.
+Whether it is walking away from an addiction or a habit, something in your chest just felt colossally wrong and the more you told yourself to walk away from it, the more your subconscious encouraged you to give it one more chance.

 I have felt like that a lot of times and when something feels wrong, it feels wrong on both sides of my mind - if that even makes sense.

-It goes a little like having your heart break for even trying to go back to your old habits and, at the same time, having your heart break for saying goodbye to something that has been part of your life for quite a good amount of time.
+It goes a little like having your heart break for even trying to go back to your old habits and, at the same time, having your it shatter for saying goodbye to something that has been part of your life for quite a good amount of time.